Parvat-web-dev/Selenium-IDE/README.md

 <p align='center'>
   Do you like Automating Browsers?
 Are you tired of typing a lot of codes?<br>
   We Bring you an IDE for the Automation of Browsers.
 No need of codes.
 Just<br>
-  Find the <a href='https://selenium-python.readthedocs.io/locating-elements.html#locating-by-xpath' target="_black">X-path</a> of an element an you can do anything with that!
+  Find the <a href='https://selenium-python.readthedocs.io/locating-elements.html#locating-by-xpath' target="_black">X-path</a> of an element and you can do anything with that!
 </p>
 </div>
 <div>